 Make a list of baseball skills that are most important to measure.
 I.e., Hitting, fielding, pitching, and base running.

 Choose 3-4 drills under each skill.
-For example, when measuring pitching ability, a few baseball drills would be the three-minute drill, the T-alignment drill, and the push-off drill.
+For example, when measuring pitching ability, a few baseball drills would be the three-minute, T-alignment, and push-off drills.

-*In addition to skill-specific drills, make sure to score players on overall attitude, work ethic, and teamwork.
+*In addition to skill-specific drills, score players on overall attitude, work ethic, and teamwork.

 Parents, family friends, and former coaches are all examples of biased evaluators.
 With close ties to an athlete, they are likely to have a negative impact on final scores.
-I.e., Giving a higher score to a player because they are the athlete’s Uncle, even when it isn’t deserved.
+I.e., An examiner gives a high mark to a player because he’s his uncle, although the athlete does not qualify.

 In order to ensure fairness in evaluations and create a level playing field for all athletes, choose unbiased evaluators.
-Then, athletes will be assessed purely on their technique, character, and skill level, ensuring equal opportunity for all.
+Then, athletes are assessed purely on their technique, character, and skill level, ensuring equal opportunity for all.

 Tip: To streamline your baseball tryouts, designate one evaluator for each drill to ensure efficient flow.
 This allows evaluators to become proficient in the specific drill they are assessing.